The JCB Story

 One of these properties is called Wootton Lodge.
 This impressive building was built in 1611 and stands in the valley, just over the hill from us.

-Luckily (for us) a public footpath runs right through the middle of the lawn, so we’re able to see the place reasonably close up.
+Luckily (for us) a public footpath runs right through the middle of the lawn, so we’re able to see the place reasonably close up, although finding the footpath is a little tricky as they’ve made it as difficult as possible to see.

 Of course, whilst you’re wandering across the perfectly manicured lawn, gazing at the enormity of the house and imagining you’re part of Henry VIII’s court, you’ll also be painfully aware of the number of CCTV cameras recording your every step.